GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-70/index.md

 This lets you distinguish dedicated workers by `name` when you have multiple workers with the same URL.
-You can also print the name in the DevTools console, making it much easier to know which worker you’re debugging!
+You can also print the name in the DevTools console, making it much easier to know which worker you're debugging!

 Naming workers is already available in Firefox, Edge, and Safari.
 See the [discussion on GitHub](https://github.com/whatwg/html/issues/2477) for more